zhangzq71/Arduino-FOC/docs/simplefoc_library/digging_deeper/libray_source/index.md

 # Arduino <span class="simple">Simple<span class="foc">FOC</span>library</span> source code
 The arduino library code is organized into the standard [Arduino library structure](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ).
-The library contains main BLDC motor class `BLDCMotor` and  two sensor classes `Encoder` and `MagneticSensor` implementing the `Sensor`.
+The library contains main BLDC motor class `BLDCMotor` and  three sensor classes `Encoder`, `MagneticSensorSPI` and `MagneticSensorI2C` implementing the `Sensor` interface.
 Furthermore it has `FOCutils` file with all the necessary utility functions and `defaults.h` with all the default configuration variables.

 ## Arduino library source structure
 ```sh